AlessandroFormaggioni/Transcriptomic_Uni_project/Pipeline.md

 ## GO enrichment

+In this step we want to see which are the GO terms more signficantly present in the differentially expressed transcripts.
+Since we calculated which are: 1) in genral the diff. expr. transcripts 2)The more expressed in the parasitic samples 3)The more expressed in the free-living samples, we will see how the GO terms change  in the two conditions.  <br \>
-From the output of Panzzer2 we create a file, where for each transcript are listed the GO terms assigned to the genes located on that transcript.
+From the output of Panzzer2 we create a file where for each transcript are listed the GO terms assigned to the genes located on that transcript.
 I realised that most of the transcripts harbor more than one ORF, therefore in these cases the GO terms of one transcript refer to different genes located on the same transcript
 ```
 for b in `awk '{print$1}' GO_filtered.out | sort | uniq`; do stringa=""; for a in `grep -w $b GO_filtered.out | awk '{print$2}'`; do stringa="${stringa}GO:${a}, "; done; echo -e "$b\t${stringa%, }"; done > GO_per_transc
 ```